-Turkish Policy Quarterly (TPQ) is an Istanbul-based journal aiming to foster original thinking and constructive policy debates on Turkey and its neighborhood.
+Turkish Policy Quarterly (TPQ) is an Istanbul-based journal aiming to foster original thinking and constructive policy debates on Turkey and the broader global context.
 The journal has been published on a quarterly basis since 2002.
-TPQ focuses on Turkey's broader neighborhood with a global outlook and bridges research with policy-making.

-TPQ has a 13-year track record of providing its global audience with balanced, inter-disciplinary, and independent coverage.
-TPQ engages decision makers, opinion leaders, practitioners, the business community and international investors, members of the media and academia.
+Over the past 20 years, TPQ has provided balanced, inter-disciplinary, and independent coverage to its global audiences.
+TPQ engages decision makers, opinion leaders, practitioners, the business community, international investors, and members of the media and academia.
 A list of some of the well-known individuals who have contributed articles or interviews to TPQ can be seen on this page: http://turkishpolicy.com/Guide-for-Contributors

-Articles range from 1500 to 3500 words, analytical in style and ideally geared at constructive policy recommendations.
-All the content, articles and information can be accessed at TPQ's website.
+Articles range from 2000 to 3500 words, analytical in style and ideally geared at constructive policy recommendations.
+All the content, articles and information can be accessed on TPQ's website.

 TPQ's hardcopy circulation per issue is 3000 copies.
-Besides subscribers, hardcopy distribution includes university libraries, international think tanks, decision makers and political players, practitioners, and journalists in Europe, the US, Turkey, and neighboring regions.
+Besides our individual subscribers, hardcopy distribution includes university libraries, embassies and consulates, international think tanks, decision makers, political players, practitioners, and journalists- all in Europe, the US, Turkey, and around the globe.

 TPQ has been included in the official packages for participants of NATO, OIC, and IMF summits in Istanbul, and is present with stands at most relevant conferences taking place throughout Turkey, including the annual Energy and Economic Forum of the Atlantic Council.
 In addition to publishing the hardcopy of the journal and providing the content online free of charge, TPQ is included in EBSCO's online research databases, used by millions of subscribers every day.
 The TPQ team also translates abbreviated versions of selected TPQ articles into Turkish for reprint in various Turkish newspapers and online portals.